 Upon his death in 1865, the distillery passed to John’s son – Peter.
 He marketed the whisky as Long John’s Dew of Ben Nevis and expanded to include a second distillery nearby.
 Like many distilleries though, the good times weren’t to last and Ben Nevis closed in 1908.
 The next century saw great unsettlement with new owners coming and going and lengthy periods of closure.
 Then, in 1989, the distillery was bought by Japanese whisky producer Nikka.
 A Visitor Centre and Cafe were added in 1991 and in 1996 came the launch of a new 10-year-old single malt.

-While the whisky I’m going to review comes from the Ben Nevis distillery it was actually released by independent bottler ‘The Vintage Malt Whisky Co’, formed in 1992 by Brian Crook, a former export director for a well known distiller.
-His aim: to hunt down and bottle exceptional casks from some of Scotland’s best distilleries.
-Their portfolio includes the Finlaggan and Ileach brands of Islay single malts as well as the Cooper’s Choice range of single casks – of which, this Ben Nevis is one.
+This particular Ben Nevis was released by The Vintage Malt Whisky Co, an independent bottler founded in 1992 by Brian Crook, a former export director for a well-known distiller.
+He set out with the aim of hunting down and bottling exceptional casks from some of Scotland’s finest distilleries.
+The Vintage portfolio includes the Finlaggan and Ileach brands and The Cooper’s Choice range of single casks.

 Smell: Chocolate Orange on the nose with Barley, Vanilla, Almond and Honey, even a slight musty note.

 Taste: Orange and Chocolate again with Caramel and warming Spices like Cinnamon, Clove and Ginger.

 Thoughts: £65 isn’t necessarily budget-friendly but there are only 320 bottles of this stuff around.
 Ben Nevis single malt doesn’t appear anything like as regularly as it should on UK shelves so it’s always interesting to sample another take on it.
 This one was pleasant, though perhaps a little underwhelming.